HuzaifaIrfan-Automation/peoplesoft-feedback-forms-filler/README.md

-# PeopleSoft NUST CMS FeedBack Form Auto Filler (Educational Purposes only)
+# PeopleSoft CMS FeedBack Form Auto Filler (Educational Purposes only)
-To AutoFill Student Course Evaluation Forms And Student Teacher Evaluation Forms Only..

 Only for Educational Purposes
 Use at your own Risk.

-It is encouraged to fill the form with true spirit and motivation.

-## Description

-Feedback Form Auto Filler That automatically fills forms for you so that
-1. You don't waste your time in filling the forms (if you don't wanted to) After every semester or two or more times b/w every semester.
-2. You can utilize that time in learning and some valuable work.
-3. Stop thinking of threats that you will not be able to sit in exams if you not do so.

-Code is opensource.
-Feel Free to View and Contribute any Bug Fixes

 ## App Run